BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 If the elevated privileges required to deal with the problem are beyond what the project team can provide, please contact the Platform Services team directly in #edb channel in Rocketchat if the problem is not urgent or in #devops-sos if it is urgent and is impacting production workloads.
 It is very unlikely that the platform services team should be involved in any issue that is not directly related to the operator itself.
-Please be sure that this level of cluster-wide privileges are needed before contacting platform services.
+Please ensure that this level of cluster-wide privileges are needed, before contacting the Platform Services team.

 If you are certain that it is a cluster-level issue, please contact the team via the `#devops-sos` channel on [RocketChat](https://chat.developer.gov.bc.ca/channel/devops-sos).